oracle/macaron/CONTRIBUTING.md

 1. Ensure there is an issue created to track and discuss the fix or enhancement you intend to submit.
 2. Fork this repository including the `staging` branch.
 In Macaron, the `staging` branch is the active development branch and contains the most recent changes.
-Make sure to create a branch from the `staging` branch and not `main`.
 3. Create a branch in your fork to implement the changes.
+Make sure to create your branch from the `staging` branch and not `main`.
 We recommend using the issue number as part of your branch name, e.g. `1234-fixes`.
 4. The title of the PR should follow the convention of [commit messages](#commit-messages).
 5. Ensure that any documentation is updated with the changes that are required by your change.
 6. Ensure that any samples are updated if the base image has been changed.